 —Lin-Manuel Miranda as Alexander Hamilton, “My Shot,” lyrics from Hamilton: The Revolution, page 29

-The vision Miranda has, inspired by Hamilton’s immigrant life, dimension added by the beauty of Miranda’s own father’s immigration from Puerto Rico, is that freedom’s face will be transformed, that in his words,
+The vision Miranda has, inspired by Hamilton’s immigrant life, infused with the beauty of Miranda’s own father’s migration from Puerto Rico, is that freedom’s face will be transformed, that in his words,

 “there will no longer be a majority or minority of races, only a vibrant mix of colors.”